 It will also provide young people with opportunity to learn new skills.

-The project will be the production of five short films by fifty young people in Milton Keynes.
-The films will feature key individuals who were born or lived in Milton Keynes and achieved phenomenal feats and whose achievements have made a massive difference to the lives of many people around the world.
+The project will be the production of six short films by sixty young people.
+The films will feature individuals who were born or lived in Milton Keynes and achieved phenomenal feats and whose achievements have made a massive difference to the lives of many people around the world.

 The series will feature

-2. Alan Durring, code breaker of World War 2
+2. Alan Turing, code breaker of World War 2

 Two films already produced by Junior filmmakers will be added to this series.
 They are the short film on Professor Lynch, gynaecological inventor and obstetrician and Herbert Ackroyd Stuart who invented the Diesel engine

 The format of each individual film will be decided on by the filmmakers.
 They could be a documentary featuring expert interviewees and or family members, or they could be re-enactments or musicals.